cranksters/pd-usb/readme.md

 ## Features

  - Get Playdate device stats such as its version info, serial, cpu stats, etc
- - Take a screenshot of the Playdate's screen and draw it to a HTML5 canvas, or send an image to be previewed
+ - Grab a screenshot from the Playdate and draw it to a HTML5 canvas, or send an image to be previewed on the device
- - Read the Playdate's button and crank input state
+ - Read the button and crank input state
  - Execute secret commands!
+ - Send compiled Lua payloads over USB!
  - Extensive error handling with helpful error messages
  - Exports full Typescript types, has zero dependencies, and weighs less than 4kb minified and gzipped